vaibhav90/geospatial-precipitation-pipeline/README.md

 ### 9. Results

-The execution of these queries demonstrated that the data pipeline works effectively.
+The execution of these queries demonstrated that the data pipeline works as expected.
 Both queries returned valid results, confirming that the transformation and indexing processes were successful.
-This marks a significant step towards making this dataset queryable by users based on both time and geographic location.

-These sample queries validate that the processed precipitation data is not only correctly indexed but also quickly accessible for both temporal and spatial analysis.
+These sample queries validate that the processed precipitation data is not only correctly indexed but also accessible for both temporal and spatial analysis.

+### 10. Improvements
+I have provided a complete setup of how this pipeline can be productionized using Airflow, Docker and Docker Compose.
+See (`production_src/`)
+I have also provided a complete system architecture for a scalable system that accounts for the complete dataset.
+See (`System_Architecture_Scalable_Production.md`)

-## 10. Timeframes & References
+## 11. Timeframes & References

-The entire project took me ~3 Hours of active time including the setup, exploration, and processing of the dataset.
+The project took me ~3 Hours of active time including the setup, exploration, and processing of the dataset.
-The project was completed in a single day, and the results were verified the next day.
 For scripting and testing, I used [Github Copilot](https://github.com/features/copilot).
-I also tested how Copilot compared with [Claude-Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) and now can see the potential of using Claude-Sonnet for such projects.

 1. [ERA5 data](https://cloud.google.com/storage/docs/public-datasets/era5)
 2. [Recipes for reproducing Analysis-Ready & Cloud Optimized (ARCO) ERA5 datasets](https://github.com/google-research/arco-era5)